alekswn/alekswn.github.io/about.md

 title: About me
 permalink: /about/
 ---
-My name is Alexey aka Alekswn.
+My name is Alexey, AKA Alekswn.

 I'm a software engineer specialized in the field of system and application development for handheld and embedded devices.
 My favorite language is C++1x however I feel myself comfortable using Java for native Android app's and plain C